Demand Higher Fuel Efficiency Standards To Reduce Air Pollution And Save Lives

 The transportation sector is the largest contributor to air pollution, with personal vehicles accounting for over half.

-The Trump administration recently finalized new vehicle mileage standards that slash fuel economy requirements by more than half, allowing new vehicles to produce more pollution than would have been permitted under the old standards.
+Vehicle mileage standards implemented during the Trump Administration slashed fuel economy requirements by more than half, allowing new vehicles to produce more pollution than would have been permitted under the old standards.
 These new standards put both people and the environment at great risk: they claim to save consumers money and create safer vehicles, but allow a significant increase in air pollution.
 We need higher fuel efficiency standards to protect everyone's health and safety.